sumelms/microservice-template/README.md

 ## About Sumé LMS

-> Note: This repository contains the **profile microservice** of the Sumé LMS.
+> Note: This repository contains the **<REPLACE ME>** of the Sumé LMS.
 If you are looking for more information about the application, we strongly recommend you to [check the documentation](https://www.sumelms.com/docs).

 Sumé LMS is a modern and open-source learning management system that uses modern technologies to deliver performance and scalability to your learning environment.